The Lawrence Hart Institute develops the literary insights and instructional methods of teacher/critic Lawrence Hart (1901-1996).

 To stop at nothing in pursuit of the Unforgettable.

-When you begin to write a poem—to turn a living, actual experience, something that moves you deeply, into words on paper—you re doing something by nature impossible.
+When you begin to write a poem–to turn a living, actual experience, something that moves you deeply, into words on paper–you’re doing something by nature impossible.
 From that stubborn, intractable beast, the English language, you need all the help you can get.

-(Quarterly Review of Literature Poetry Series, 1989)
+Homecoming With Reflections (Quarterly Review of Literature Poetry Series, 1989)